DSACMS/iv-cbv-payroll/README.md

 ### Local Setup

-* All of these steps need to be run within the `cbv` directory
+* All of these steps need to be run within the `app` directory
 * Install Xcode Command Line Tools
 * Install homebrew dependencies: `brew bundle`
   * rbenv